EvgeniyZi/test-git/cv.md

-# Евгений Зимагоров
+# Evgeny Zimagorov

-## Контакты
+## Contacts
-Telegramz: @EvGeniusZi
+Telegram: @EvGeniusZi
 Email: zimagorov.evgeniy@gmail.com
 Discord: evgeniyzi_14947

 ## About Me
 I am 40 years old.
-For the last 17 years, I have worked as a design engineer in [the construction department of the Scientific Research and Design Republican Unitary Enterprise Belenergosetproject](https://www.besp.by/index.php/en/)
+For the last 17 years, I have worked as a design engineer in the construction department of [the Scientific Research and Design Republican Unitary Enterprise Belenergosetproject](https://www.besp.by/index.php/en/)

 ## Skils
-Currently studying:
+_Currently studying:_
 * HTML
 * CSS
 * JavaScript